vexx-sm/TF2-Team-Radar/README.md

 3. **Extras**:
    - The radar's position can be adjusted per player or toggled on/off through `!radar`.
 (Saved between sessions)
-   - Config file to adjust the plugin's core settings. (colors, update interval, area covered, radar scale)
+   - A Config file to adjust the plugin's core settings. (colors, update interval, area covered, radar scale)
    - Admins can toggle the visibility of disguised enemy Spies.
    - Admins can reload the configuration on-the-fly with `!reloadradar` or through the radar menu.